-Even though North Carolina has neither an estate tax or nor an inheritance tax, the federal estate tax still applies to North Carolinians, depending on the value of their estate.
-In this article, we break down North Carolina’s inheritance laws, including what happens if you die without a valid will, and what happens to your property.
-If you want professional guidance with your estate or inheritance plans, the SmartAsset advisor matching tool can match you with a financial advisor in your area who can help.
+Even though North Carolina has neither an estate tax nor an inheritance tax, the federal estate tax still applies to North Carolinians, depending on the value of their estate.
+Here’s a breakdown of North Carolina’s inheritance laws, what happens if you die without a valid will and what happens to your property.

 Does North Carolina Have an Inheritance or Estate Tax?